 Following this development and the successful launch of the ZDBL range the company received further recognition by being shortlisted for ‘Startup of the Year’ at the British Engineering Excellence Awards, a prestigious awards ceremony held in London every year.

-As of late 2016, the company had begun exporting regularly into Europe and further afield into the Middle East and North America and began to take on much more bespoke project work for a range of companies in the UK and further afield.
+As of late 2019, the company fulfills regular export orders into Europe, North America and the Middle East and is currently developing it’s potential further afield.
+Zikodrive has diversified to take on much more bespoke project work for a range of companies in the UK and further afield.
 Graham was once again nominated to the Motion Control Industry Awards where in 2017 he won the award for Engineer of the Year, something both himself and the company as a whole were very proud of.

 The company is based in Cragg Vale, a beautiful valley which rolls down from the top of the Pennines to meet the Calder Valley.
 The valley is known for its impressive scenery but has also featured on the Yorkshire leg of the Tour de France.